Better Together: Cross and Joint Covariances Enhance Signal Detectability in Undersampled Data

 Each row of the $T \times N_X$ ($T \times N_Y$) matrix $\xmat$ ($\ymat$) represents a sample from $X$ ($Y$). $\rxmat$ and $\rymat$ are uncorrelated Gaussian noise, with unit variance (generalization to $\sigma_X\neq 1$ and $\sigma_Y\neq 1$ is trivial, so that the unit variance assumption does not result in a loss of generality).
-True correlations between $X$ and $Y$ are encoded in $\mathbf{u}$, which contains $T$ independent samples of a one-dimensional ``latent'' variable $u$ with unit variance.
-This latent variable manifests itself in correlated signals, of variance $a^2$ and $b^2$, respectively, along the directions $\vx$ in $X$ and $\vy$ in $Y$.
+True correlations between $X$ and $Y$ are encoded in $\mathbf{u}$, which contains $T$ independent samples of a one-dimensional ``latent'' variable $u$ with unit variance. $\mathbf{u}$ is a $T\times1$ vector, with each component i.i.d. $\sim \mathcal N(0,1)$.
+This latent variable manifests itself in correlated signals, of variance $a^2$ and $b^2$, respectively, along directions given by the unit-norm vectors $\vx$ in $X$ and $\vy$ in $Y$.
 This model may be straightforwardly generalized to one with $r$ shared signals instead of one.

 In this latent feature model, the concatenated variable $Z = (X,Y)$ is a sum of multivariate normals and thus has a normal distribution, with mean zero and covariance

 Thus, $T$ samples from $Z$ can be generated from the standard white normal $\hat{\mathbf{Z}}$ through